Skip to main content

 Changes in climate are transforming our planet.
 To adapt, we must rethink traditional approaches to conservation and development, moving beyond managing for persistence to managing for change.
 Climate change adaptation—the process of adjusting to the changing climate and its cascading impacts—seeks to reduce the vulnerability and build the resilience of people and nature to the current and anticipated effects of climate change while managing the uncertainties of the future.

 Climate change poses new challenges to conservation.
-We are committed to promote far-reaching and aggressive reductions in greenhouse gas emissions while in equal measure helping communities, companies, governments and international institutions anticipate and adapt to climate change.
+WWF is committed to promoting far-reaching and aggressive reductions in greenhouse gas emissions while, in equal measure, helping communities, companies, governments, and international institutions anticipate and adapt to climate change.
 WWF’s adaptation and resilience program works with a wide range of partners to accomplish three outcomes:

 • manage the uncertainties of climate change at different scales;